-- Planning: After you have decided what will be migrated and how, the plan must specify the time, risks, and owner for each migration task. - PoC and Test: Proof of concept to check the compatibilities between the x86 and LinuxONE environment, and give special focus to performance.
+- ► Planning and assessment: After you have decided what will be migrated and how, the plan must specify the time, risks, and owner for each migration task and may include, but not limited to:

+- Goals and scope definition

+- Inventory and assessment

+- Feasibility study

+- Target environment design

+- ► PoC and Test: Proof of concept to check the compatibilities between the x86 and IBM LinuxONE environment, and give special focus to performance.

-- Education: The technical staff needs the correct skills to work on a LinuxONE migration and maintain the new environment. - ► Build Environment: In this phase, the new infrastructure is readied for migration. - Implementation: The actual migration.
-Communication between stakeholders is important during this process.
-All involved people must know and approve the migration, and receive follow up reporting on the progress. - Post Migration: After implementation, documentation must be created that further references the project and documents all necessary maintenance and care procedures.
+- ► Education: The technical staff needs the correct skills to work on a IBM LinuxONE migration and maintain the new environment.

+- ▶ Build Environment: In this phase, the new infrastructure is readied for migration.

+- ► Implementation: Communication between stakeholders is important during this process.
+All involved people must know and approve the migration, and receive follow up reporting on the progress.
+The migration execution may include:

+- Pilot migration

+- Phased migration

+- Data migration

+- Application deployment and configuration

+- ..

+- Post Migration: After implementation, documentation must be created that further references the project and documents all necessary maintenance and care procedures.
 Additionally, the project manager must have a signed acceptance agreement.
+The Post migration may include:

+- Validation and testing

+- Performance monitoring